 Do STDs cause itching?

 STDs are diseases that are contracted from unprotected sex.
-STDs can cause itching and burning sensations in both men and women, especially in the genital area.
+STDs can cause itching and burning sensations in both men and women, especially in the genital areas.

 The STDs that cause itching as one of the main symptoms are Chlamydia, Gonorrhea, Herpes, Trichomoniasis, and Genital Warts (HPV).